What is Behavioral Therapy or ABA (Applied Behavior Analysis)?

 How Does the Process of Obtaining Behavioral Therapy / ABA Services Work?

-At PASCO, this process begins with an initial phone call with the family or case manager to gather basic information about the individual seeking services.
-This includes ensuring that the funding source covers PASCO services (we accept Medicaid, adult waivers, and Kaiser), discuss availability, and to discuss behaviors of concern or areas of needed skill acquisition.
+The process begins with an initial phone call with the family or case manager to gather basic information about the individual seeking services.
+This includes ensuring that the funding source covers services, discuss availability, and to discuss behaviors of concern or areas of needed skill acquisition.

 An intake packet is sent out to the family consisting of basic information, client rights, consent for treatment documentation, and authorizations to release and exchange confidential info.